Skip to main content

 Shared Scratch Purge Schedule

 To ensure that space remains available for everyone, our system will periodically purge old files.
-Any files that have not been modified within a defined number of days will be automatically deleted.

 user@login001 $ stat /scratch/user/file1